FlyingKrow/dotfiles/README.md

 3. `./install.sh`

 ### It's not full install!

+If you want to use my .zshrc configuration, then copy `./zsh/.zshrc` to your home directory manually

 You need to manually install some fonts and packages for correct work:

 **Fonts:**